Milad-Bastami/Linux_codes/Bash.md

 done < <(find . -print0)
 ```

-The above commands are the "proper" way to use find and read together to process files.
+The above commands are **the "proper" way to use find and read together to process files**.
 It's especially useful when you want to do something to a lot of files that have odd or unusual names.
 Let's take a look at specific parts of the above example:

 `while IFS=`.
 IFS= (with nothing after the equals sign) sets the internal field separator to "no value".
 Spaces, tabs, and newlines are therefore considered part of a word, which preserves white space in the file names.
 Note that IFS= comes after while, ensuring that IFS is altered only inside the while loop.
 For instance, it won't affect find.